SWTong/setting-up-pfsense/README.md

    If you have a 32-bit capable CPU, use the i386 version.

 3. After it finishes downloading, open VirtualBox and click on `New` on the upper left-hand corner.
 Type `PFsense` into the `Name` box, select `BSD` from the `Type` dropdown menu, and select `FreeBSD (64-bit)` or `FreeBSD (32-bit)` based on your CPU.
-Then click `Next.`
+Then click `Next`.

 ![](createVM.png)

 4. For RAM, I recommend at least 512 MB.
 If you are planning on creating videos or performing extensive work within PFsense, use the        default recommended 1024 MB.
-Click `Next.`
+Click `Next`.

 ![](memorySize.png)